asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Core Concepts/Parsing and Content Analysis.md

 - [test_nested_fencing_performance.py](file://tests/performance/test_nested_fencing_performance.py#L446-L478)

 The system uses a state-machine-based parser design that processes documents in a single pass, achieving linear time complexity (O(n)).
 The parser maintains a stack for tracking nested fences, which adds minimal overhead while enabling correct handling of complex nesting scenarios.

+The parser implements several performance optimizations:
+- **Single line split operation**: The entire document is split into lines once at the beginning of processing, avoiding repeated string operations
+- **Pre-compiled regex patterns**: Regular expressions for fence detection, list items, and other patterns are compiled once and reused
+- **Position index for O(1) lookups**: A cumulative position index is built to enable constant-time position lookups instead of O(n) calculations
+- **Singleton pattern via get_parser()**: A module-level singleton instance avoids repeated instantiation and regex compilation, with an estimated 3-5 second reduction in test suite runtime

 Error handling is designed for graceful degradation.
 When parsing errors occur, the system provides fallback analyses that preserve essential document characteristics.
 This ensures that chunking can proceed even with imperfect parsing results.